 And still yet, the group’s members have been making their marks in the fashion industry from the outset.
 In 2014, the group took home Style Icon Asia’s “New Icons” award, followed by the “Awesome K-Style” award in 2016.
 They have made waves with editorials in magazines, including InStyle, Elle, W, Nylon, Marie Claire, and GQ, thanks to their penchant for personal style; their looks often consist of brands ranging from established names like Gucci, Loewe, Louis Vuitton, and Saint Laurent to more street-inspired wares such as those from Gosha Rubchinskiy, Supreme, Off-White, and Alyx.

-Former EXO-M band member Kris Wu, for instance, has walked for Burberry, while gracing magazines covers for Vogue Me, Vogue China, Cosmo, and L'Officiel, among others.
-He was also on hand for Burberry's show in London.
+Former EXO-M band member Kris Wu, for instance, has walked for Burberry, while gracing magazines covers for Vogue Me, Vogue China, Cosmo, and L'Officiel, among others, while EXO's Kai has been brought into the fashion fold by Gucci.

-MINO and HOONY’s welcoming into the Burberry fold appears to be yet another indication that Winner a group to be watching – both for their music and their celebrated sense of style.
-And the same goes for Chanyeol.
-An ever bigger takeaway: Korea is increasingly the home of influence that fashion brands simply cannot afford to ignore
+Fashion's continued obsession with these young talents – both for their music and their celebrated sense of style - sheds light on even bigger takeaway: Korea is increasingly the home of influence that fashion brands simply cannot afford to ignore.